hakanersu/AmaranJS/README.md

  * All javascript codes ported to coffee and css to sass.
  * [Animate.css](http://daneden.github.io/animate.css/) and options added for alternative css3 effects.

+## Some Features

+Here is the some basic features of AmaranJS.But i  recommend that review the examples and check demos.

+ * Easy notification creation.
+ * Unique notification animations.
+ * Included stylish themes.
+ * Easily adapt your own themes.
+ * Callbacks

 ## Installation